 Here’s how it works:

 - The camp registration form collects emergency contact information and a registration fee from the person filling out the form.
 It also contains a repeating section labelled ‘Campers’ for them to list the name, age, and other details for each camper they want to register.

 - Upon submitting the registration form, our flow will create separate entries in the camper directory form for each registered camper.
 With each camper separated by entry, you have the ability to sort and filter the camper information based on age, camp session, etc.

 Building the flow

-Once logged in to Microsoft Flow, go ahead and select Create from blank to start building your flow from scratch.
+Once logged in to Microsoft Power Automate, go ahead and select Create from blank to start building your flow from scratch.
 First, we’ll need to set the trigger:

 Begin by selecting Cognito Forms as the connector and When a new entry is created as the trigger.
 Then, we’ll select our Camp Registration form.

 Next, click the New step button, and select Add an action.

 Select Cognito Forms as the connector, set Create entry as the action, and select the camper directory form (ours is named Campers).
 Now, we can specify the field data from the repeating section on the camp registration form (camper’s name, address, age, etc) that will populate the new entries in the camper directory.